SNurn23/SNurn23/README.md

 ### Hi there 👋

-- I'm a computer engineering student and I'm currently learning java⚡
+- I'm a computer engineering student and I'm currently learning Angular⚡